API Key Management

 Deploy the backend with both keys active.

-4. Update Director
+4. Update Gateway

 5. Verify New Key